Email Security Best Practices to Safeguard Email and Email Server

 Authentication

-Authentication is a process used to verify the identity of an individual or an entity through which individuals or entities confirm they are who they say they are, before being authorized access to a system, service or resource.
+Authentication is a process used to verify the identity of an individual or an entity through which individuals or entities confirm they are who they are before being authorized access to a system, service, or resource.

-It is the basic and core part of cybersecurity and is being applied to protect sensitive information, block access to unauthorized persons and establish integrity of digital systems.
+It is the basic and core part of cybersecurity and is being applied to protect sensitive information, block access to unauthorized persons, and establish the integrity of digital systems.

 Access Control

-In this connection, the term access control entails granting and controlling access to resources or systems in accordance with some set rules and policies.
+In this connection, access control entails granting and controlling access to resources or systems by some set rules and policies.

-This process, which targets the eligible individuals for certain assets utilization, specific actions allowed, and the administration of conditional access, is known as resource allocation.
+This process, which targets eligible individuals for certain asset utilization, specific actions allowed, and the administration of conditional access, is known as resource allocation.

 Implement access policies for unauthorized login to email accounts, which only grants access to the mailboxes that belong to authorized workers.